MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 This is the same as for invitations.
 For this purpose, the title ID must be eight hexadecimal characters, so it will include leading zeroes if necessary.

-First make sure that the `Uri.Host` (the name immediately following the “://” separator) is “tournament”.
+First make sure that the `Uri.Host` (the name immediately following the "://" separator) is "tournament".
-That’s how Arena’s protocol activations are distinguished from activations of other features, such as game invitations.
+That's how Arena's protocol activations are distinguished from activations of other features, such as game invitations.

 The query-string arguments will be URL encoded and are case insensitive.
-Your title shouldn’t depend on the order of the parameters, and it should ignore unrecognized parameters.
+Your title shouldn't depend on the order of the parameters, and it should ignore unrecognized parameters.

 Parameter | Description
 --- | ---
-**action** | The only supported action is “joinGame”.
+**action** | The only supported action is "joinGame".
 If the **action** is missing or another value is specified for it, ignore the activation.
 **joinerXuid** | The **joinerXuid** is the XUID of the signed-in user who is attempting to play in a tournament match.
-Your title must allow switching to this user’s context.
+Your title must allow switching to this user's context.
 If the **joinerXuid** is not signed in, your title must prompt the user to do so by bringing up the account picker.
 XUIDs are always expressed in decimal.
 **organizerId, tournamentId** | The **organizerId** and **tournamentId**, when combined, form the unique identifier for the tournament that the match is associated with.
 Use this identifier to retrieve more detailed information about the tournament from the Tournaments Hub, if you choose to display it in your title.
 **teamId** | The **teamId** is a unique identifier for the team, in the context of the tournament that the user (specified by the **joinerXuid** parameter) is a member of.
 Like the **organizerId** and **tournamentId** parameters, you can use the **teamId** to optionally retrieve information about the team from the Tournaments Hub.
 **scid, templateName, name** | Together, these identify the session.
-These are the same three parameters in the MPSD URI path to the session:</br> </br>`https://sessiondirectory.xboxlive.com/serviceconfigs/{scid}/sessiontemplates/{templateName}/sessions{name}`.</br></br>In XSAPI, they’re the three parameters to the `multiplayer_session_reference `constructor.
+These are the same three parameters in the MPSD URI path to the session:</br> </br>`https://sessiondirectory.xboxlive.com/serviceconfigs/{scid}/sessiontemplates/{templateName}/sessions{name}`.</br></br>In XSAPI, they're the three parameters to the `multiplayer_session_reference `constructor.
 **returnUri, returnPfn** | The **returnUri** is a protocol-activation URI to return the user to the Xbox Arena UI.
 The **returnPfn** parameter may or may not be present.
-If it is, it’s the Product Family Name (PFN) for the app that’s intended to handle the **returnUri**.
+If it is, it's the Product Family Name (PFN) for the app that's intended to handle the **returnUri**.
 For sample code that shows how to use these values, see [Returning to the Xbox Arena UI](#4-returning-to-the-xbox-arena-ui).

 ### 2. Playing the match